Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Quasi-Harmonic Case

 Finally, we can compute the maximum amplitude of the coherent oscillation that is the parameter that ultimately controls the size of the energy gap (see Eqs.
 (30) and (43b) of \cite{gamberale2023coherent} for the up-to-1st and up-to-2nd order calculation).

-An estimate of the squared amplitude of the coherent state $\ket\alpha$ is the number $N_{exc}$ of the highest excitation contributing to the harmonic oscillator that, in our case, is $N_b$.
-We can roughly say that $|\alpha|^2\simeq N_b$.
-By making use of Eq.
-(34) of \cite{gamberale2023coherent} and, being for protons $\omega'=0.41$ eV (Eq.(A24) of \cite{gamberale2023coherent}), we find an estimate for the oscillation amplitude
+The number of photons within the coherent state corresponds to the available dipolar transitions in the system, which in our context amounts to $N_b-1$.
+Additionally, for a Glauber state, the expected number of photons is $|\alpha|^2$, thereby setting $|\alpha|^2=N_b-1$.

+Utilizing Eq.
+(34) from \cite{gamberale2023coherent}, and given $\omega'=0.41$ eV for protons (Eq.
+(A24) of \cite{gamberale2023coherent}), we derive for the 3D case an estimate for the oscillation amplitude:

-to be compared with the guessed value of 0.4 in Ref. \cite{gamberale2023coherent}, found on purely heuristic grounds.
-Also the value of the energy gap changes from the estimated value of 1 eV to the more accurate value 0.46 eV.
+which contrasts with the heuristic estimate of 0.4 in Ref. \cite{gamberale2023coherent}, established on intuitive grounds alone.
+Furthermore, the energy gap value shifts from the estimated 1 eV to the more precise 0.37 eV.